natereed/old-natereed-gh-pages/_posts/2016-08-29-are-pitchers-good-at-batting.md

 ## Other Observations and Thoughts

 The idea that better players get more opportunities may seem self-evident, but it's worth repeating.
-As we raise the bar for players in our sample sets, by requiring greater "At Bats" and "Innings Pitched", we get two smaller groups that become similar.
+As we raise the bar for players in our sample sets, by requiring greater numbers of "At Bats," our pitcher group becomes more like the group of other players.
 These are players that get more opportunities to bat and pitch because they are good enough at each skill to earn a place on the starting roster.
 Therefore, in such a comparison, we would expect their averages to diverge less than the averages in our test above.

 Also, note that the set of pitchers that bat is small compared to the set of other players that bat.
 As we raise the threshold for "At Bats", we will find fewer and fewer pitchers that bat, to the point where we might not be able to find a large enough sample to come to a conclusion with any degree of certainty.

 ## Conclusion

 For the given data and criteria we used to define these groups, pitchers are clearly worse at batting than other players.
+The designated hitter rule generated higher batting averages because pitchers, generally speaking, are not good batters.

 The iPython notebook for generating the above plots can be found on [github](http://github.com/natereed/springboard-baseball-story.git).